wp-plugins/email-before-download/readme.txt

 == Changelog ==

+= 3.2.8 =
+* Fixed the issue with multiple download ids checkboxes when user selects hidden contact form option.
+The checkbox can now be to the left or right, depending on the custom tag (<ebd /> or <ebd left/>)"

 = 3.2.7 =
 * Fixed the issue with loading contact form as XML to DOM parser, when html entities were breaking the validity of XML.